 Condition of Sofas at Delivery:

 I ended up ordering my sofas online because I was wavering back and forth the night before the sale ended.
 I ended up moving forward and they arrived exactly as I ordered them.
-I took some iPhone images as our sofas were being delivered.
+Below, you can see some iPhone images as our sofas were being delivered.
 The delivery guys were great and very careful.
 You can see the slipcovers were a wrinkled mess upon arrival though and honestly didn’t fit great (especially on one of the sofas).
 Clearly we were in the middle of painting and decorating for Christmas 😉

 I never ended up ironing or steaming mine and most of the wrinkles have naturally fallen out over time.
 I’ve had good intentions of getting rid of all of them, but just haven’t gotten around to it.
 The slipcover on the frame was a bit loose on the one the way it was delivered.
 See the photo above (specifically the left arm).
 I worked on it for about ten minutes (tucking in the fabric tighter) and it now looks tight and as good as the other sofa.